The Players: Rory McIlroy's hopes fade despite late birdie burst in third round at TPC Sawgrass

-Rory McIlroy fell further off the lead despite carding a third-round 69 at TPC Sawgrass, mixing six birdies with one bogey and a double-bogey; Watch the final round of The Players live on Sunday from 2pm on Sky Sports Golf
+Rory McIlroy fell further off the lead despite carding a third-round 69 at TPC Sawgrass, mixing six birdies with one bogey and a double-bogey; McIlroy is eight behind leader Xander Schauffele; Watch the final round of The Players live on Sunday from 2pm on Sky Sports Golf

 Rory McIlroy's hopes of a weekend charge at The Players faded despite a late birdie burst in his third round at TPC Sawgrass.